ahmedgfathy/bitna/docs/PHASE3_COMPLETE.md

   - Features comparison lists with ✓ checkmarks
   - "Continue as [Type]" button (disabled until selection)
   - "Already have an account?
 Login" link
-  - "Why Join Bitna?" info section
+  - "Why Join Contaboo?" info section
   - **Note:** Registration flow to be implemented in Phase 4

 ---